JF631/dnlp_the_AttentionHeads/README.md

 - Implement Similarity Analysis in `multitask_classifier.py` (implement `predict_similarity`)
 - Implement `forward` method in `multitaks_classifier.py`.
 - Fix wrong seperator in `dataset`.
-- Worked on the Optimizer.py together with Jakob Faust, Lukas Nölke and Lennart Hahner.
 - Worked together with Jakob Faust and Lukas Nölke to merge and refactor code.

 ### Fabian Kathe